tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 in Section 4.4.1 of {{!TLS13}}.

-The handshake transcript is not reset with the second ClientHello and a stateless server-cookie implementation requires the transcript of the HelloRetryRequest to be stored in the cookie or the internal state of the hash algorithm, since only the hash of the transcript is required for the handshake to complete.
+The handshake transcript is not reset with the second ClientHello and a stateless server-cookie implementation requires the transcript or hash of the HelloRetryRequest to be stored in the cookie, since the initial ClientHello is included in the handshake transcript as a synthetic "message_hash" message, so only the hash value is needed for the handshake to complete.

 When the second ClientHello is received, the server can verify that the cookie is valid and that the client can receive packets at the